VocalTraining

 Vocal Warm Up Exercises for Children vs. Adults

-Warm-ups for children prioritize fun and engagement to maintain their interest and energy.
-Playful exercises like animal sounds or simple scales (Do-Re-Mi) help develop their pitch and melody in an enjoyable way.
-Movement-based activities, such as jumping while humming or using silly sounds, keep them focused and active.
-These warm-ups are typically short, as children have shorter attention spans and need more variety to stay motivated.
+Fun and engaging warm-ups help maintain interest and energy.
+Exercises like animal sounds or simple scales (e.g., Do-Re-Mi) improve pitch and melody while making the process enjoyable.
+Movement-based activities, such as jumping while humming or creating silly sounds, keep children focused and entertained.
+Warm-ups are usually short, as children need variety and have shorter attention spans.

 hOW tO mAINTAIN